R40835/frag-shader-painting/README.md

 # Try it
 - Try this shader code on shader toy: https://www.shadertoy.com/new.
-- Copy and paste the code space.frag in shader toy's editor.
+- In shader toy's editor, copy and paste the code in space.frag.
 - The code is explained here: youtu.be/2AqsucDsH9U
 <img src="https://github.com/R40835/frag-shader-painting/blob/main/assets/Space.PNG" alt="Alt Text" width="500">